Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 37 active transport stops operating within Hendra.
-These include a mix of train and bus services.
-There are 25 individual routes servicing these stops, collectively providing 1,711 weekly passenger trips.
+Public transport analysis reveals 37 active transport stops operating within Hendra.
+These comprise a mix of train and bus services.
+They are serviced by 25 individual routes, collectively providing 1,711 weekly passenger trips.

 Transport accessibility is rated as excellent, with residents typically located 181 meters from the nearest transport stop.
 Service frequency averages 244 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.